 Certain people are more likely to develop degenerative spinal stenosis than others.

 Superior and inferior facets form facets joints.
-Thus two superior facets of lower vertebra articulate with inferior facets of higher vertebra.
+Thus two superior facets of the lower vertebra articulate with inferior facets of the higher vertebra.

 The essential content of the spinal canal includes the spinal cord, the cerebrospinal fluid (CSF) of the thecal sac, and the dural membranes that enclose the thecal sac.

 The spinal nerve roots exit from neural foramina.

 Specifically, the intervertebral foramen is bound by the superior notch of the adjacent vertebra, the inferior notch of the vertebra, the vertebral body, and facet joints on the transverse process of the vertebra.

 More on the vertebral canal anatomy

 Mean normal adult male cervical canal diameter is 17-18 mm at C3-5 levels and 12-14 mm in the lower cervical spine.